-In certain curriculum areas, such as PE, drama, or music, you may need to initiate some physical contact with children, for example, to demonstrate technique in the use of a piece of equipment or support a child so they can perform an activity safely and prevent injury.
+In certain areas of the curriculum, you may need to initiate some physical contact with children, for example, to demonstrate technique in the use of a piece of equipment or support a child so they can perform an activity safely and prevent injury.
 Physical contact should take place only when it is necessary in relation to a particular activity.
 It should take place in a safe and open environment i.e. one easily observed by others and last for the minimum time necessary.
 The extent of the contact should be made clear and undertaken with the permission of the child.
 Contact should be relevant to their age/understanding and you should remain sensitive to any discomfort expressed verbally or non-verbally by the child.